 A dog’s skin is covered in naturally-occurring, beneficial bacteria, including yeast.
 Unfortunately, yeast is an opportunistic bacteria that can quickly overgrow if given the right conditions.
 Hot, humid weather and feeding your dog poor quality food that is high in sugar or fructose can trigger yeast to grow.
 Also, dog’s who’ve been sick or are recovering from surgery are at higher risk of contracting an opportunistic yeast infection.
 If your dog is excessively scratching or rubbing themselves, or chewing and licking their paws a lot, it could be the yeast that’s making them itchy.
 Anytime you suspect an infection, take your dog to the vet to rule out any serious health problems.
 The good news?
 There are tons of antifungal and antibacterial shampoos for dogs that can keep yeast in check.

 Maltipoos shed very little and are a preferred breed for people with allergies.
-However, it is a myth that the Maltipoo doesn’t shed.
+However, it is a myth that the Maltipoo doesn’t shed at all.
 All dogs shed.
 But the Maltipoo is a mix between a toy or miniature poodle and a Maltese.
 The Maltipoo has “hair” and not fur like most dog breeds.
 Since the Maltipoo is a cross or hybrid dog, he may have more poodle-like characteristics or Maltese-like characteristics depending on his ancestry.
 This can affect how much or often he sheds.
 Typically, dogs with more poodle-like coat traits will shed less.
 Shedding can increase during the spring and fall months, or when your dog starts to lose his puppy coat.
 If shedding is concerning for you, you can purchase shedding control shampoos for the dog.

 Dogs can get dandruff, and the reasons why can vary from something as innocuous as dry air to intestinal parasites.
 If your dog starts getting dandruff and it’s not caused by dry skin, she’ll need to take a trip to the vet.
 Internal and external parasites can cause dandruff and more serious health issues for your dog.